ConnectivityFoundry/AwaLWM2M/doc/userguide.md

 $ build/core/src/client/awa_clientd --endPointName client1 --bootstrap coap://127.0.0.1:15685
 ````

-### The Awa API.
+### The Awa API

 The Awa API provides a way for applications to communicate with the LWM2M client and server daemons via the IPC interface.
 The client API header file can be found in "include/Awa/client.h".
 The server API header file can be found in "include/Awa/server.h".
 Both server and client APIs are implemented in the *libawa* library.
 Applications may be linked against the either the static library *libawa.a* or the shared library *libawa.so*.

 Useful examples can be found in the *api/example* folder.